 A wedding date cannot be set until the bride and/or groom speaks with a priest or deacon.
 We typically schedule weddings at 1:00 pm and 3:00 pm on Saturdays, or on any convenient time during the week.

 Only Fr.
-Rich may enter the date for the celebration of a wedding.
+Gabriel may enter the date for the celebration of a wedding.
 Dates will be finalized only after he has met with the engaged couple, taking care of necessary paper work and arranging for their participation in a marriage preparation program.

 It is the responsibility of the engaged couple to secure the date with the church before making commitments with caterers, reception halls, etc. (It is not possible to guarantee a date for a wedding if either party is pursuing an annulment.
 The final notification of the annulment must be granted before a date can be finalized.)

 A non-refundable deposit will be required to hold a date for a wedding.